nasa/GSAP/README.md

 The Generic Software Architecture for Prognostics (GSAP) is a framework for applying prognostics.
 It makes applying prognostics easier by implementing many of the common elements across prognostic applications.
 The standard interface enables reuse of prognostic algorithms and models across using the GSAP framework.

+There are two operational modes for GSAP: 'async' and 'simple'.
+These are both described below:
+* 'async': Asynchronous GSAP.
+This takes advantage of parallization, including automatic thread management to perform calculations on multiple threads.
+* 'simple': Simple single-threaded GSAP.
+Resulting prognostics application is smaller and simplier, but does not take advantage of multi-threading.
+Ideal for resource constrained hardware.

 ![GSAP Layers](images/Layers.png)